Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Monte Carlo simulation methods and observables

 \subsection{Characterizing discontinuous transitions}

-For a system that has a discontinuous phase transition, the distribution of internal energies will be bimodal for large enough system sizes.
+For a system that has a temperature-driven discontinuous phase transition, the distribution of internal energies will be bimodal for large enough system sizes.
 This is a consequence of phase coexistence, which is characteristic of discontinuous transitions.
-The occurrence of a energy distributions with bimodality that becomes increasingly pronounced with increasing system size is a sure sign that a transition is discontinuous.
+The occurrence of energy distributions with bimodality that becomes increasingly pronounced with increasing system size is strong evidence that a transition is discontinuous.

-Apart from determining that a transition \emph{is} discontinuous, we determine the \emph{degree} of discontinuity by considering the finite-size scaling of the heat capacity.
-For a first-order transition in a $d$-dimensional system of size $L$ the heat capacity maximum is expected to scale as $c_\mathrm{max}\sim L^d$ in the thermodynamic limit, which can be shown using a double-Gaussian approximation for the energy distribution.\cite{PhysRevB.34.1841} Measuring the heat capacity maximum versus various $L$ and fitting the curve $c_\mathrm{max}= k L^3+m$ gives a measure $k$ of the strength of the discontinuous transition.
+Apart from assessing whether a transition \emph{is} discontinuous, we estimate the \emph{degree} of discontinuity by considering the finite-size scaling of the heat capacity.
+For a discontinuous transition in a $d$-dimensional system of linear size $L$ the heat-capacity maximum is expected to scale as $c_\mathrm{max}\sim L^d$ in the thermodynamic limit.\cite{Challa1986} Measuring the heat-capacity maximum for large $L$ and fitting the curve $c_\mathrm{max} = k L^d + m$ gives a measure $k$ of the strength of the discontinuous transition.
+The quantity $k$ is a measure of the (square of the) latent heat that is normalized by the transition temperature.